Free life insurance quotes in minutes

 Medications

-Insulin or diabetes medications such as metformin and glipizide are taken into account.
-The type of medications you do or do not take, how long you’ve been taking them, and how effectively they control your blood sugar levels indicate to the insurer whether you have your symptoms under control.
+Insulin and other diabetes medications such as metformin and glipizide are taken into account.
+The type of medications you do or don’t take, how long you’ve been taking them, and how effectively they control your blood sugar levels indicate to the insurer whether you have your symptoms under control.

 Are you taking Ozempic to treat diabetes?